r-hub/rdesc-parser/README.md

 ## License

-ISC @ R Consortium
+ISC @ Gábor Csárdi

-This repo is part of the R-hub project, supported by the R Consortium.
+This repo is part of the R-hub project